metaphacts/competency-kg/README.md

 # Competency Knowledge Graph

 The Competency Knowledge Graph is an effort to represent the broad field of artificial intelligence in a single knowledge graph.
 The idea is to describe the technical perspective (methods, tasks, models, metrics, ..) as well as the business perspective (use cases, sectors, business units, ..) in order to bridge the gap between theory and practice.
-Potential use cases of this graph may be the identification of relevant use cases for a given task, or the discovery of methods to solve a certain problem.

 ## Use Cases